Table of Contents

 Appointment reminders are a type of notification that are sent before you go to a client's property to notify your clients that you will be there.
 Appointment reminders include notifications for both assessments and visits.

-To set up automatic reminders go into your Gear Icon > Settings > Notifications
+To set up automatic reminders go into your Gear Icon > Settings > Emails & Text Messages

-The appointment and assessment reminder settings will be managed from the Doing the Work section on the Notifications page.
-Here you can toggle this feature on or off, and edit how frequently the reminders are sent out.
+You can toggle both appointment and visit reminders on or off, and edit how frequently the reminders are sent out.
 Reminders can be sent either via email or text message.

 Note: the text message option is only available in the United States, United Kingdom, and Canada.